Narrowing LDP lead points to Japan post-election confusion

 Few see the Democrats reversing the trend to win the vote.

-But pundits said Abe's heavy emphasis on pressuring the Bank of Japan (BOJ) to ease its already hyper-loose monetary policy to rescue the economy from recession might be too specialized for many voters concerned about their pensions and jobs.
+But pundits said Abe's heavy emphasis on pressuring the Bank of Japan (BOJ) to ease its already hyper-loose monetary policy to rescue the economy from recession might be too specialised for many voters concerned about their pensions and jobs.

 And Abe's hawkish stance on security matters, including tough talk over a territorial row with China, compared to Noda's more measured remarks may also be behind the apparent decline in support, analysts said.

 "The moment of knee-jerk Abe support possibly peaked shortly after his election as LDP president (in September) when he was the man of the hour," said Jepser Koll, head of equity research at JP Morgan in Tokyo.
-"Now we're down to the nitty gritty ... and while Abe may have a predilection to be ideological, the Japanese people have a deeply pragmatic strain.
+"Now we're down to the nitty gritty ... and while Abe may have a predilection to be ideological, the Japanese people have a deeply pragmatic strain."

 Whoever comes out on top in the election will anyway need to forge some form of alliance since no party has a majority in parliament's upper house, which can block legislation.
 An election for half the upper house seats is set for July.